Best Guitar Audio Interfaces 2024: Great Guitar Recording Options For A Range Of Budgets

 4 RCA outputs, which might be overkill for many guitarists

 As we live in this age of digital innovation, many audio interfaces on the market sport modern design aesthetics to match.
-But if you’re a guitarist looking for the more old-school, tactile music recording experience, the SSL 2+ is the choice for you.
+But if you’re a guitarist looking for a more old-school, tactile music recording experience, the SSL 2+ is the choice for you.

 If you’re at all familiar with the look of some of Solid State Logic’s mixing desks featured in some of the most sought-after recording facilities in the world, you’ll recognize the same aesthetic in the pots of the SSL 2+.